NickFielton/env-dyn-config/README.md

 ### `environments`

-Dyn-config can accept a string[] with the name of your environments.
+env-dyn-config can accept a string[] with the name of your environments.

 ## Todo

 - [x] Intellisence on environments
-- [x] Intellisence on dynamic environments
+- [ ] Intellisence on dynamic environments
-- [ ] Prepare as module
+- [x] Prepare as module